bartolo7/React-Native-E2E-Automation/README.md

 ## Start building the automation framework

-The automationFramework folder contains two more folders.
+The automationFramework folder follows a modular architecture and contains two more folders.
 The e2e folder is where you will safe all the e2e automation test and the screen is the framework.

 The screen folder has two examples and let´s look at one of them.
-The pageExampleLogin represent the loginPage for the app and that page will have four .js files.
+The pageExampleLogin represent the loginPage for the app and that page has four .js files.

 ```
 testID.js: where AL are specfied as json
 screenObject.js = where all the components in the page like text labels, buttons, list , icons are specified
 action.js: where user actions functions are written, for instance, login
+index.js: where we export all the files of the folder
 ```

 ### Break down into end to end tests